E-commerce

 Business scope

-A feature that is “standard elsewhere” may require development on your current stack: estimate it before making internal promises.
+A feature “standard elsewhere” may require development on your current stack: estimate it before promising it internally.

 Scalability